Description of the data collection

 The survey is EU harmonised, so it is implemented with uniform data contents and methods in all EU countries.
 Statistics on innovation activity are based on Regulations of the European Union, which in part require the collection of the data in question (Decision No 1608/2003/EC of the European Parliament and the Council and the Commission Regulation No 995/2012).

 The data collection starts in September.
-The deadline for the data collection is in the second half of December.
+The deadline for the data collection is in October.
 The data collection is carried out every second (odd) year.

 From whom are data collected?